Significant-Gravitas/AutoGPT/README.md

   --overlap OVERLAP        The overlap size between chunks when ingesting files (default: 200) --max_length MAX_LENGTH  The max_length of each chunk when ingesting files (default: 4000

-# python scripts/data_ingestion.py --dir seed_data --init --overlap 200 --max_length 1000
+# python data_ingestion.py --dir <seed_data> --init --overlap 200 --max_length 1000
 ```

-This script located at `scripts/data_ingestion.py`, allows you to ingest files into memory and pre-seed it before running Auto-GPT.
+This script located at `data_ingestion.py`, allows you to ingest files into memory and pre-seed it before running Auto-GPT.

 Memory pre-seeding is a technique that involves ingesting relevant documents or data into the AI's memory so that it can use this information to generate more informed and accurate responses.